vicflora/vicflora-content/articles/2022-07-14-vicflora-software-upgrade.md

     vocabularies for Establishment Means and Degree of Establishment.
-The big advantage of using these standard terms is that they mean the same everywhere, making data from different resources more readily comparable and thus more vocabulary, and making the terms more easily understood by overseas users who might not be familiar with the Victorian or Australian context.
+The big advantage of using these standard terms is that they mean the same everywhere, making data from different resources more readily comparable and thus more valuable, and making the terms more easily understood by overseas users who might not be familiar with the Victorian or Australian context.
 As the terms we use now might not be familiar to VicFlora users, we provide their definitions in popovers, which can be made visible by